srstone20/TechStackDemo/README.md

       - To fix run the command: `npm install`
       - My Windows had this error, not my Mac.
 Something to do with NPM
     - Rerun `npm start` after fixing error
+- Step 12: Quit both servers
+    - Both Flask and React server can be quit with: `CTRL + C` in the terminal

 # 1: Setup Items